 Everything must be done according to him perfectly, down to the very small detail of it.

-There were certain expectations that needed to be met with him, and he demanded them from his engineers, designers, and other employees.
+Certain expectations needed to be met with him, and he demanded them from his engineers, designers, and other employees.

 One of the most prominent examples known to be is :

-Steve Jobs once rejected the IPOD prototype of hardware on the basis of its weight.
-Engineers told him that it is impossible to reduce the weight or make it small.
+Steve Jobs once rejected the IPOD prototype of hardware based on its weight.
+Engineers told him that reducing the weight or making it small was impossible.

-He dropped the iPod in the aquarium, where as soon as it touched the bottom, bubbles started floating to the top.
+He dropped the iPod in the aquarium, where bubbles started floating to the top as soon as it touched the bottom.

-He said to the engineers that unless there is space for air in there, they can still make it smaller.
+He said to the engineers that they could still make it smaller unless there were space for air in there.

 He was Narcissist